hiten016/Problem-1A/README.md

-# Problem-1A
-PDF Heading output as JSON

-#  PDF Heading Extractor
+# Problem-1A - PDF Heading Extractor

 An offline tool designed to extract and hierarchically cluster headings from PDF documents, utilizing a combination of **layout**, **visual**, and **linguistic** features.